Finland flag

 Finland has a ‘duty of loyalty’ built into employment, meaning both employee and employer must show loyalty to each other.
 For example, if an organization undertakes a major downsizing, they may be obliged to rehire employees if their finances recover and the employees want to return.

-Maximum working hours in Finland are generally eight hours per day and 40 hours per week, although most office-based workers will work 7.5-hour days and 37.5-hour weeks.
-Anything above this is regarded as overtime, which is limited to a maximum of 138 hours over a four-month period, and 250 hours a year.
+Anything over this is considered overtime, which employees must specifically agree to work.
+Overtime is limited to eight hours per week, 138 hours over four months, and 250 hours per year (this can be extended to 330 hours through collective bargaining).
 Overtime should be paid at 150% for the first two extra hours worked each day.
 Work beyond this, or any overtime work on a rest day or at the weekend, should be paid at 200%.

 Notice periods start at 14 days within the first year of employment, after which they rise to a month.
 They increase again to two months after four years of service, four months after eight years, and six months after 12 years.
 Collective bargaining can increase these provisions.
 Probationary periods can last for a maximum of six months.